Jdulin08/Weather_App/README.md

 * Another goal of this application is to further understand the idea of creating reusable components that can be exported/imported to other files.
 Each component will have its own logic, can be reused in other areas of the project, and controls its own rendering.
 These reusable components make apps easier to develop and maintain.

-* I have written classes and functions for each component to gain a better understanding of the different features offered, such as the way props is used in each scenario.
+* I have written classes and functions for each component to gain a better understanding of the different features offered, such as the way props are used in each scenario.

 * Technology used: HTML, CSS, ReactJS